acidb/mobiscroll-docs/docs/vue/eventcalendar/calendar.md

   </svg>
 </ImgComparisonSlider>

-### Event calendar header
+### The event calendar header
-Customize how the header of the event calendar looks and how the components are arranged with the [header](#slot-header) option.
+Customize how the header of the Event Calendar looks and how the components are arranged with the [header](#slot-header) option.
 It takes a function that should return the desired markup.
 In the returned markup, you can use custom html as well as the built in header components of the calendar.

 While fully customizing the header is very usefull, sometimes it's desireable to customize only parts of it.
-In this case you can take advantage of the default header's building blocks.
+In this case you can take advantage of the default header's [building blocks](/vue/eventcalendar/templating#header-templating).
 These components let you put toghether the header you want, while you don't have to worry about the functionality behind them.

 Check out how you can style the header in [this example](https://demo.mobiscroll.com/vue/eventcalendar/customizing-header#) or just play with the slider below to see the differences.